 It is an opinion shared by Phil Barry, Managing Director of CWB Fire Safety Consultants in the UK and a member of the Institution of Fire Engineers.
-He says: "Fire tests that are recommended in the UK do not ensure that all aspects of modern building construction are scrutinised and the test methods are not appropriate for modern high-rise building situations."

-Issues such as poor installation workmanship, unexpected environmental factors, unpredictable occupant behaviour or simply the impact of ageing that chips away at buildings through constant modification could all further increase fire risk.
+high-rise building situations."
+Issues such as poor installation workmanship, unexpected environmental factors, unpredictable occupant behaviour or simply the impact of ageing that chips away at buildings through constant modification could all further increase